ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

   (https://cloud.digitalocean.com/generate_api_key),
 - an "API v2" token, which will be used to update the kernel of new droplets, (https://cloud.digitalocean.com/settings/applications), and
-- an ssh-key registered with the AWS account.
+- an SSH key registered with the DigitalOcean account.

 .. code-block:: yaml